nicolaubruno/machine_learning/README.md

-# Machine Learning Projects
+# Machine Learning

-In this repository, we store projects to study and leverage machine learning methods.
-Until November 13th, 2022, this repository houses the following projects:
+I use this repository to develop and learn machine learning algorithms.
+Currently, I have created the following projects:

 - **Data Science Jobs**: In this project, we explore **clustering** methods by using this [dataset](https://salaries.ai-jobs.net/download/) from the jobseeker website [ai-jobs](https://ai-jobs.net/).